 NetCDF Performance

 Optimised installations of NetCDF, backed by parallel HDF5, are provided by Cray as part of the operating system on ARCHER.
 At time of writing, the default version of this cray-netcdf-hdf5parallel module is 4.3.3.1.
 However, it was found to give poor performance, failing to demonstrate scalability and instead reaching a peak bandwidth of approximately 1 GiB/s regardless of number of writers or Lustre configuration.
-We therefore used the more recent NetCDF version 4.4.0 which scales as expected for all benchmarks and would recommend 4.3.3.1 and below be avoided by users for performance reasons.
+We therefore used the more recent NetCDF version 4.4.0 which scales as expected for all benchmarks and recommend to avoid the use of NetCDF versions 4.3.3.1 and below for performance reasons.

 Results for version 4.4.0, repeating the stripe and array size experiments performed for MPI-IO, are plotted in Figure 10 to Figure 13.